-in proportion to aggregate performance increases.
-As such, offloaded networking provides a viable alternative for future generation systems as the networking ASIC approach can continue to provide good networking performance regardless of CPU changes as long as future CPUs can continue to provide low-latency networking requests.
+From observing the results of the microbenchmark and proxy application experiments, it can be observed that the impacts of lowered CPU frequencies on onloaded networking stack processing are inline with expectations.
+By using host CPUs to perform network stack processing, networking performance is susceptible to changes in CPU design, either through frequency reduction or through migration to many-core architectures.
+While it is expected that future multi-core server class CPUs will continue to improve their aggregate performance, single-thread performance is not expected to continue to improve in proportion to aggregate performance increases.
+As such, offloaded networking will provide a viable alternative for future generation systems as the networking ASIC approach can continue to provide good networking performance regardless of CPU changes as long as future CPUs can continue to provide low-latency networking requests.